-- Journey (Rapid) chargers in all of our larger towns, for quick top-ups when needed
+- Journey chargers (43-50kW) in all of our larger towns, for quick top-ups when needed

-- Desination chargers in town centre and other high density residential areas providing unrestricted overnight parking and up to four hours during the day, for affordable charging close to home
+- Destination chargers in towns and at community centres providing unrestricted overnight parking and up to four hours during the day, for affordable charging close to home

-- workplace chargers for council employees at many buildings
+- workplace chargers for council staff and visitors at many buildings

 - chargers for our own pool vehicles and works vans as we increasingly electrify our fleet